How to Start an LLC in Texas: Step-by-Step Guide

 LLCs are a type of business entity that provides limited personal liability for its owner.
 As a result, safeguarding your personal assets is out of reach if your business should land in legal or financial trouble.
 And LLCs avoid double taxation through a concept called pass-through taxation.

-Whether you’re starting a new business or already running a hustle, opening a Texas LLC is simple.
+Whether you’re starting a new business or already running a side-business, opening a Texas LLC is simple.

 We’ll walk you through the process from start to finish.

-Step 1: Decide on a name for your LLC
+Step 1: Choose a name for your Texas LLC

 Choosing a name for your LLC is the first step of registering a business.